Approved by the APTA Executive Committee, September 13, 2013

 - Annually conduct an orientation for new Executive Committee members and APTA committee chairs on APTA’s Diversity Plan.

-- Through APTA's Workforce Development (WFD) Clearinghouse on the APTA Website, provide member access to best practices, expert industry contacts, lessons learned and other resources.
+- Through APTA’s online resources on Workforce Development, provide member access to best practices, expert industry contacts, lessons learned and other resources.

 - Through the American Public Transportation Foundation (APTF) Scholarship Program, encourage young professionals of diverse backgrounds and capabilities to choose careers in public transportation.